-When the players gather around the table for a game of D&D, as the DM, you're in charge.
-This means that you make the call when the game rules aren't crystal clear or when the written rules can be interpreted in different ways.
+When the players gather around the table for D&D, as the DM, you're in charge.
+This means that you make the call when the game rules aren't clear or when the rules can be interpreted in different ways.
 Like an umpire at a baseball game or a referee moderating a basketball game, you have to use the rules as you understand them and apply them to the situations that present themselves.

 The DM also makes the call when players attempt to do something that isn't exactly covered by the rules.
-Sure, the rules clearly spell out how to make attacks, cast spells, and use physical skills such as Climb or Jump.
-The fun of a roleplaying game such as D&D, however, is that players can - and often do - try to have their characters accomplish amazing things that sometimes go beyond the limits of the rules.
+Sure, the rules clearly spell out how to make attacks, cast spells, and use physical skills such as Athletics.
+The fun of a role-playing game such as D&D, however, is that players can - and often do - try to have their characters accomplish amazing things that go beyond the limits of the rules.